noahehall/theBookOfNoah/0current/languages/javascript/vue.md

 ### control flow

-- v-if,else-if, and else will not render their elements in the DOM if condition is false
+- v-if,else-if, and v-else will not render their elements in the DOM if condition is false

-  - use v-show instead to hide the element, instead of totally removing it
+  - totally remoes the element from the DOM
+  - compiled before `v-for` so it doesnt have access to `v-for` defined on the same html element
+    - instead you have to embed the `v-if` inside the `v-for` on a child element
   - v-if: e.g. `v-if="!someDataProp" v-text="someOtherDataProp"`
     - is connected to the previous `v-if` in the DOM
       - v-else-if: same syntax as `v-if`
       - v-else: e.g `v-else v-html="someDataProp"`
 - v-show: more appropriate for elements that should always exist in the DOM, but their visibilty toggled based on some condition

   - `v-show="!someDataProp"`
+  - doesnt support template tags

 - v-cloak: attribute that can be assigned to an element and used in css declarations for hiding elements that arent ready to be displayed